compi-migui/tfg-doc/src/md/80_sustainability.md

 #### Execution and supply chain risks and limitations
 See [@Sec:env-impact-execution].

-**TODO: we could say it "helps" wind power/renewable energy stuff by potentially making it cheaper to operate thus incentivizing it in the future... but that's the overbroad generalization we may want to avoid**

-**TODO: could also say it "helps" reduce the human cost of blah because detecting issues remotely means fewer dangerous in-person interventions for unforeseen emergencies. huge astersisks though**

 ## Ethical implications
 The issues pointed out in [@Sec:social-impact-dev] also belong here, but they are worth stating again so please excuse the repetition.